 Correct sizing of the heat pump and the ground loop is crucial to the effective and efficient operation of the system and will depend on your building’s heat requirements and the ground conditions.
 At the outset it is important to implement all possible energy efficiency measures such as roof, wall and floor insulation and draught-proofing to minimise your heat demand.

-When sizing a system it’s important to consult a professional installer for expert advice.
-A heat pump can be designed to meet 100% of space heating requirements but often they are sized to provide less, needing some form of supplementary heating for the few coldest days of the year, either immersion heaters in the heat pump system, or some other form of heating such as a wood-burning stove.
-Heat pumps will usually only partially heat domestic hot water so secondary heating (ie. an immersion heater) must be programmed to top it up.
+When sizing a system it is important to consult a professional installer for expert advice.
+A heat pump can be designed to meet 100% of space heating requirements but may be sized to provide less, so needing some form of supplementary heating for the very coldest days of the year, either immersion heaters in the heat pump system, or some separate heat source such as a wood-burning stove.
+Heat pumps will usually heat domestic hot water to 50-60OC so an immersion heater must be programmed to raise this periodically for a while to kill any bacteria.

 Heat pumps operate most effectively in very energy-efficient buildings, ideally new builds.
 Whilst they will provide heat in any situation, their efficiency is very sensitive to the flow temperature demanded of them, which is a function of the size of emitter (radiator or underfloor pipework) and the rate of heat loss.